-Any and all food items sent in for special occasions, MUST be in its original packaging showing the ingredients.
-The school nurse will confirm the food item is safe for all students.
+Any and all food items sent in for special occasions MUST be store bought and in its original packaging showing the ingredients so we can check for allergies.
 Please note that although an allergen may not be an ingredient in the food, it is possible the food item was made in a facility containing the allergen (i.e. peanuts, tree nuts, etc.).
 Please understand, any food sent to our school without advance notice and not in its original packaging will not be served.